binmian/levikno/docs/tutorial.md

 # Levikno Documentation
 The Levikno library is a graphics framework built in C++ for creating windows and rendering objects.
 This document will give a brief tutorial on how to use the library.

 ## Design Architecture
 ### Creating and Destroying Objects
-Levikno's API structure is built on top of other graphics APIs such as Vulkan and OpenGL which requires objects to be created and destroyed that are used for rendering (eg. vertex buffers, shaders, framebuffers, and pipelines)
+Levikno's API structure is built directly on top of Vulkan which requires a low level and explicit interface, this also requires objects to be created and destroyed when used for rendering (eg. vertex buffers, shaders, framebuffers, pipelines, etc)
 In Levikno, objects are usually created through this function format:
 ```
 LvnResult createObject(Object** object, ObjectCreateInfoStruct* createInfo)